anmolsinghal98/Legal-Requirements-Translation/README.md

   - `Information`, `Definition`, `Rule`, `Exemption`: Specialized statement types
   - `Reference`: Represents references to other parts of the legal text

-- `serialize.py`: Provides serialization utilities for converting between Python objects and structured formats.
+- `serialize.py`: Serialization utilities for converting Python objects to structured formats.

-- `test_statements.py`: Contains test cases and validation logic for legal statements, including:
+- `test_statements.py`: Tests and validations for metadata types and attributes.
-  - Information description testing
-  - Definition term and meaning testing
-  - Rule entity and type testing
-  - Exemption description testing
-  - Reference relationship testing

-### Method
+#### Main Translation Notebook
 - `Code-with-Demo-with-Class.ipynb`: The main implementation file that contains:
   - GPT-4 prompts and configurations for legal requirement translation
   - Code generation pipeline for converting legal text to structured format